|Address||Hornsey Rd, London, Great Britain|

 |Where is Emirates Stadium located?||51°33′18″N 0°6′31″W|

 Emirates Stadium is a modern arena with all necessary facilities for both home and away fans.
-It hosts over 60 000 visitors and boasts a good location that ensures accessibility using various types of transport including the public.
+It hosts over 60,000 visitors and boasts a good location that ensures accessibility using various types of transport.
 As for the structure, it has a shape of a bowl divided into 4 main sectors.
 They include:

 - West Stand – the central long-side seat row.

 - North Bank located on the north of the stadium.

 - East Stand right opposite the West Stand featuring VIP seats.

 - Clock End for away fans with their seats located in the Southeast corner of the stand.